HamzehAdawi/Dim-Side-Monitors-Windows/README.md

 # Dim Side Monitors for Windows

-A lightweight Windows utility to dim side monitors on multi-monitor setups, able to toggle by a hotkey.
+A very simple Windows utility to dim side monitors on multi-monitor setups, able to toggle on/off by a hotkey.

 ## Features